Lead Executive Officer & President

 Michael joined The Leadership Academy in 2007.
 He supports the design and delivery of the Leadership Academy’s coach training work and has played a pivotal role in developing and supporting coaching practice both internally and with our clients.
 He is a team lead for our work with the Bainum Family Foundation / ACE Academy and has been a key designer and facilitator for our New Principal Institute.
 As a project manager, Michael oversees the implementation of our i3/TISS grant from the U.S. Department of Education; Equity: Inquiry to Action, a program supporting district teams in tackling an equity-focused problem of practice; the West Michigan Leadership Academy; and our leadership development work in Phoenix, AZ, and Richland County, SC.
 Before coming to the Leadership Academy, Michael served as an AmeriCorps member in Patterson, NJ, with NJ Community Development Corporation and JFK High School’s School-Based Youth Services Program.
 A Bronx native, Michael has a BA in psychology from Rutgers College.

-Prior to joining WMLA as a Leadership Coach, Annalise served as an Assistant Headmaster at a 7-12th grade school in Boston Public Schools.
+Prior to joining The Leadership Academy as a West Michigan Leadership Academy Coaching Lead and later being named a Senior Director of Leadership Development, Annalise served as an Assistant Headmaster at a 7-12th grade school in Boston Public Schools.
 There, she facilitated the Instructional Leadership Team and Professional Development, led the Special Education and World Language departments, coached and evaluated educators, coordinated student supports, and oversaw standardized testing.
 She began her career in education as a founding teacher and English Department chair of a Grand Rapids charter high school, where she also developed the school’s foundational 9th-12th grade Advisory curriculum.
 Annalise holds a B.A. in English and Secondary Education from Calvin College and a M.Ed in School Leadership from the Harvard Graduate School of Education.

 Director, Leadership Development